sahelibasu23/demo-trying-cache-js/notes/YTA.md

 itemsArray.push(input.value)
 localStorage.setItem('items', JSON.stringify(itemsArray))
 ```
-We're going to loop through everything in our data variable above, which contains all the existing localStorage data in a form JavaScript can understand and work with, and we'll run the liMaker() again.
+We're going to loop through everything in our data variable above, which contains all the existing `localStorage` data in a form JavaScript can understand and work with, and we'll run the `liMaker()` again.
 This will display all existing stored information on the front end every time we open the app.

 ```
 data.forEach((item) => {
   liMaker(item)
 })
 ```
-Lastly, we'll add a click event to the button that will clear all data from localStorage, as well as removing every child node from the ul.
+Lastly, we'll add a click event to the button that will clear all data from `localStorage`, as well as removing every child node from the ul.
 ```
 button.addEventListener('click', function () {
   localStorage.clear()